globe icon

 Lendermarket Review Summary

 Lendermarket is an Estonian-based and in Ireland registered P2P marketplace controlled by Creditstar.
-Lendermarket aims to raise as much funds as possible to fund Creditstar's loan portfolio.
+Unfortunately, the platform is often locking investors' funds in pending payments, affecting the portfolio's liquidity.

 Main takeaways from our Lendermarket review: